PatrikGreg/DS-tasks/README.md

 **Solution**: implemented functionality using React, TypeScript, Axios and styled components To test it out:
  1. Go to folder "Part 2"
- 2. From tere go to folder "candyrack"
+ 2. From there go to folder "candyrack"
  3. Run `npm install`
  4. Run `npm start`
  5. Go to `localhost:3000` in your browser